dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 The `is_ldt_selector` field can be set to tell the cpu this selector references the LDT (local descriptor table) instead of the GDT.
 We're not interested in the LDT, so we will leave this as zero.
 The `target_cpu_ring` field (called RPL in the manuals), is used to handle some edge cases.
 This is best set to the same ring the selector refers to (if the selector is for ring 0, set this to 0, if the selector is for ring 3, set this to 3).

 It's worth noting that in the early stages of the kernel we only be using the GDT and kernel selectors, meaning these fields are zero.
-Therefore this calculation is not necessary, we can simply use the byte offset into the GDT as the selector.
+Therefore, this calculation is not necessary, we can simply use the byte offset into the GDT as the selector.

 This is also the first mention of the LDT (local descriptor table).
 The LDT uses the same structure as the GDT, but is loaded into a separate register.
 The idea being that the GDT would hold system descriptors, and the LDT would hold process-specific descriptors.
 This tied in with the hardware task switching that existed in protected mode.
 The LDT still exists in long mode, but should be considered deprecated by paging.